 Previous compression of sensor data in the literature has focused largely on approximation algorithms in the streaming model or lossy compression of the data.
 We consider lossless compression.
 This is often more appropriate in scientific contexts, where analysis is performed after the data has been collected and accurate results are required.
-Lossless compression algorithms have been studied in the single-string setting [16, 22, 27, 28] but remain mostly unstudied in a sensor-based setting [10].
+The analysis of these results may necessarily include consideration of outliers or unusual data features that might be smoothed away by lossy compression techniques.
+In addition, in scientific contexts the loss of data associated with any kind of lossy compression is considered unacceptable.
+Lossless compression algorithms have been studied in the single-string setting [17,27,35,36] but remain mostly unstudied in a sensor-based setting [12].

 In order to query observed sensor data, which ranges over time and space, we need to consider both temporal and spatial queries.
-Temporal range queries are given a time interval and return an aggregation of the observations over that interval.
-Spatial range queries are given some region of space (e.g., a rectangle, sphere, or halfplane) and return an aggregation of the observations within that region.
+Temporal range queries are given a time interval and return an aggregation of the observations over that interval for a single sensor.
+Spatial range queries are given some region of space (e.g., a rectangle, sphere, or halfplane) and return an aggregation of the observations within that region at a single time instant.
 Spatio-temporal range queries generalize these by returning an aggregation restricted by both a temporal and a spatial range.
 We assume that occupancy counts are taken from a commutative semigroup of fixed size, and the result is a semigroup sum over the range.
 There are many different data structures for range searching (on uncompressed data), depending on the properties of the underlying space, the nature of the ranges, properties of the semigroup, and whether approximation is allowed [1].

-We present data structures for storing compressed sensor data and algorithms for performing spatio-temporal range queries over these data.
+We present data structures for storing compressed sensor data and algorithms for performing spatiotemporal range queries over this data.
 We analyze the quality of these range searching algorithms in terms of both time and space by considering the information content of the set of sensor outputs.
 There are two well-known ways in which to define the information content of a string, classical statistical (Shannon) entropy and empirical entropy.
-Statistical entropy [24] is defined under the assumption that the source X is drawn from a stationary, ergodic random process.
-The normalized statistical entropy, denoted H(X), provides a lower bound on the number of bits needed to encode a character of X. In Table 1.
-Time and space bounds for temporal range searching and ε -approximate spatio-temporal range searching for fat convex ranges in \mathbb{R}^d .
-S is the number of sensors in the network, T is the length of the observation period, and Enc(X) and Enc(X) denote the sizes of the compressed representations for single sensor stream (for temporal range searching) and sensor system (for spatio-temporal range searching), respectively.
+Statistical entropy [30] is defined under the assumption that the source X is drawn from a stationary, ergodic random process.
+The normalized statistical entropy, denoted H(X), provides a lower bound on the number of bits needed to encode a character of X. In contrast, the empirical entropy [19,21], denoted $H_k(X)$, while similar in spirit to the statistical entropy, assumes no underlying random process and relies only on the observed string and the context of the most recent k characters.
+These definitions and distinctions are discussed in more detail in a companion paper [13].